privacypatterns/patterns/patterns/Unusual-activities.md

 the meta information including the IP address can be spoofed by an experienced attacker.

-If the fallback multi-factor authentication only happens occationally to the legitimate account owner, they may be unprepared to such authentication, leading to a decreased usability.
+If the fallback multi-factor authentication only happens occasionally to the legitimate account owner, they may be unprepared to such authentication, leading to a decreased usability.